s-evgheni/AppDirectIntegrationProject/README.md

 # Read Me
 Requirements: Grails v.
 2.3.10, Java 7

-to run locally change directory to the root of this app and execute $grails run-app from the command line
+To run locally change directory to the root of this app and execute $grails run-app from the command line.

-to create war file run $grails war from the command line
+To create 'war' file run $grails war from the command line

 ##User registration and linking via OpenID option:
 1. Navigate to http://localhost:8080/test/ and you should be prompted with the login screen.